-Federation of German-American Clubs Exchange: a junior-year exchange program at a German university for academic credit in most fields; a German student comes to Dartmouth in exchange.
+Federation of German-American Clubs Exchange: a junior-year exchange program at a German university for academic credit in most fields.

 THE STUDY ABROAD EXPERIENCE

-Prospective applicants should consult with the German Studies Department before the end of the previous fall term.
+Prospective applicants should consult with the Faculty Director and German Studies Department before the end of the previous fall term.

 Tuition and Fees